Looking for a place to rent for yourself or with your friends and family may be one of the toughest things in Australia right now.

 Ask for the size of the area and not the layout of the room.
 Is it square or more of a rectangle?

-Outlets and Cables can be a huge deal as well, make sure there is enough sockets around for all your gadgets and appliance.
+Outlets and Cables can be a huge deal as well, make sure there are enough sockets around for all your gadgets and appliance.

 Gas or electricity